Veraxus/nouveau/readme.txt

 NOUVEAU has an file structure that encourages better organization of your theme.
 It includes the following folders...

-* assets - Contains non-php assets like javascript, css, images, and language files.
+* **assets** - Contains non-php assets like javascript, css, images, and language files.
-* bower_components - Foundation's basic dependencies - sass & javascript libraries, etc.
+* **bower_components** - Foundation's basic dependencies - sass & javascript libraries, etc.
-* layout - Contains the theme's global header and footer files, leaving the theme root free for page templates.
+* **layout** - Contains the theme's global header and footer files, leaving the theme root free for page templates.
-* nv - Contains the NOUVEAU core classes: hooks, helpers, etc.
+* **nv** - Contains the NOUVEAU core classes: hooks, helpers, etc.
-* overrides - Contains template files that are used solely as admin-selectable page templates.
+* **overrides** - Contains template files that are used solely as admin-selectable page templates.
-* parts - Contains any template chunks/fragments/parts that *do not* make up a page-level template.
+* **parts** - Contains any template chunks/fragments/parts that *do not* make up a page-level template.
 Articles, comments, etc.

 General page templates (`index.php`, `archive.php`, `page.php`, `single.php`, etc) as well as critical files like `functions.php` still go in the theme's root folder.
 This allows WordPress's core template system to continue working as-is.
 As a rule, you should keep your PAGE templates here, and organize any fragment/part templates under the parts directory.
 This keeps the root clean and helps encourage use of clean, organized, reusable template parts.

-You find a complete (yet concise) overview of file and folder structure at [NouveauFramework.com](http://nouveauframework.org/documentation/getting-started/)
+You find a complete (yet concise) overview of file and folder structure at [NOUVEAUFramework.com](http://nouveauframework.org/documentation/getting-started/)

 === Zurb Foundation Notes ===

-Foundation has been tweaked slightly to work as part of a WordPress theme, however the tweaks needed to ensure this compatibility are rather minor.
-One important thing to note is that *uncompiled* Zurb Foundation files are located in the `_foundation` directory.
-This allows you to set your compiler (e.g. Ruby-Sass, libsass, CodeKit, etc) to watch the theme folder while keeping Foundation's code separate for cleanliness and easy updating.
-Just remember to make sure your SASS and Javascript compile to the appriate folder under the theme's /assets folder!
+Foundation has been tweaked slightly to work as part of a WordPress theme, however the tweaks needed to ensure this compatibility are rather minor and covered in detail on [NOUVEAUFramework.com](http://nouveauframework.com)

 If you don't want to use SASS, then everything is already compiled for you.
-Just write your plain CSS in the main style.css file (in the theme root) as you would normally do.
+Just write your plain CSS in the main `style.css` file (in the theme root) as you would normally do.

 === Companion Plugins ===